Tangale people

 The Tangale people are one of the ethnic groups in Northern Nigeria, situated in Gombe State.
-The Tangale people that majorly speak Tangale got their name from “Tangal”, a chief of Billiri, in the present day Gombe state of Nigeria.
+They speak the Tangale language (Po Tangle) and derived their name from “Tangal”, a chief of Billiri (Western Tangale) in the present day Gombe state in Nigeria.
 It is believed that Tangal was instrumental in organizing the clans under his leadership and because of this, the people under him were referred to as the Tangale (as it was customary in many African communities to name a land or ethnic group after their leader).

-History of settlement
+History of Settlement

 The Tangale people are migrants from Yemen through Egypt and then to the present Borno State.
 However, due to constant inter-tribal conflicts, they had to keep migrating from one place to another.
-Eventually, they settled in at least seven different locations before they came to their presently known settlement, Kaltungo.
+Eventually, they settled in at least seven different locations before they came to their presently known settlement, four Local Government Areas of Gombe State; Akko, Billiri, Kaltungo and Shongom.
 A list of some of those places they settled at include; SanumKude (also known as Big San) near Ngazargamu and Kupto.
 Kupto was like the Biblical ‘Corinth’; a place where different tribes and groups came together to co-exist and co-habit.
 At Kupto, the Tangale’s lived together with the Lunguda, Kare-Kare, Tera, Waja, Bolewa, Songom and other neighbouring tribes.
-It was from Kupto that they further migrated to find new shelter; mostly mountainous areas which most felt were safer from the frequent raids and attacks they encountered from marauders.
+It was from Kupto that they further migrated to find a new shelter; mostly mountainous areas which most felt were safer from the frequent raids and attacks they encountered from marauders.

 Culture

-Adult males were supposed to show their manhood by fighting, and as proof of their courage, they were required to bring the heads of the enemy they had murdered with them upon returning from the battleground.
+The ancient Tangale people were warriors and In the past, adult males were supposed to show their manhood by fighting, and as proof of their courage, they were required to bring the heads of the enemy they had murdered with them upon returning from the battleground.
 These combat trophies were given to a priest, who placed them under the family's holy tree.